LarsL123/2D-game-real/README.md

 # 2D-game-real
-My first 2d Gme
+My first 2d Game!

-This is the read me file!!
+A simple game written in java.

-Edited from Eclipse
+I am using LWJGL and OpenGl for rendering!